 You are invited to attend our public meeting to voice concerns about your drinking water.
-The Citizens' Advisory Committee meets on even months at the District office located at 6767 Spring Road in Moorpark.
+The Citizens' Advisory Committee meets bi-monthly at the District office located at 6767 Spring Road in Moorpark.
 If you wish to attend, please call (805) 378-3000 for the specific date and time.